NicoJG/MastersThesis_Journal/Planning Report.md

 ## Specific questions to be answered

-- Does a self-consistent model exist that can capture all relevant dynamics?
 - How large is the rocket acceleration in a typical pellet injection scenario, and how much does it affect the penetration depth of the pellet?
 - How does the effect depend on the pellet size, composition and background plasma parameters?
 - Is this effect relevant in reactor-grade conditions?